bilalnawaz072/ChatGPT-Everywhere/README.md

 ## Feedback & Support

-If you have any questions or feedback about ChatGPT Extension, please reach out to me on [Twitter](https://twitter.com/kazuki_sf_).
-Also, I'm building Glasp, a social web annotation tool to build your own AI models to write, search, and summarize better.
-If you're interested, please check out [Glasp](https://glasp.co/ai-summary).
+If you have any questions or feedback about ChatGPT Extension, please reach out to me on [https://twitter.com/ChatGPT_0penAI).